0xbitx/DEDSEC_VENDO_GHOST/README.md

 </p>

 ## Usage
-    Install: Follow the installation instructions to set up the tool.
+    Installation:

-    1. first ready your esp32 module (antenna) optional depends target range
+    1. First, prepare your ESP32 module (an antenna is optional, depending on the target range).
-    2. contact me for your target ssid and bssid
+    2. Contact me on Discord (make sure your ESP32 is ready) before reaching out.
-    3. im going to build your custom firmware and send custom webflasher
+    3. will build your custom firmware and send you the custom flasher.

     if your done flashing your firmware get ready to setup your vendo_ghost device to your Wifi vendo machine via usb cable and the tool to begin sending magic and causing minimal disruption to your competitor’s clients.
     Monitor the Results: Over time, you will notice more clients choosing your Vendo network due to the perceived instability of your competitor's.